 Days after the 9/11 monument vandal was apprehended by police, the city of Geneva congregated on a solemn and sunny Wednesday morning along Long Pier at Lakefront Park to remember and honor the lives of those lost during the terror attacks that transpired 18-years earlier on September 11th, 2001.

-The ceremony saw many faces from Geneva and surrounding communities who valorized the nation’s finest first responders and helped lead the rest of America through the national tragedy, which has been considered as one of the darkest of days in America’s history and caused 3,000 civilian deaths and counting.
+The ceremony saw many faces from Geneva and surrounding communities who valorized the nation’s finest first responders and helped lead the rest of America through the national tragedy, which has been considered as one of the darkest of days in America’s history and caused nearly 3,000 civilian deaths and counting.

-Speakers and dignitaries alike celebrate life and legacy of late City Councilor John Greco, his kindred memory, spirit and unparalleled public service to Geneva, especially his role in the creation and continuation of the annual memorial event.
+Speakers and dignitaries alike celebrate the life and legacy of late City Councilor John Greco, his kindred memory, spirit and unparalleled public service to Geneva, especially his role in the creation and continuation of the annual memorial event.

 Lucile Mallard who has frequently sung the National Anthem at previous ceremonies shared that she was hesitant in attending at-all but remembered her dear friend in Greco.

 State Senator Pam Helming, R-54 and state Assemblyman Brian M. Kolb, R-131 also spoke at the event following Geneva Mayor Ronald L. Alcock’s brief remarks and issuance of a proclamation.